The Miraculous Medal

 The symbols of the Miraculous Medal

-The open hands of the Virgin Mary, from which rays spring, symbolize the graces poured out by the Virgin.
-The globe represents the world on which Mary pours out her graces.
-The snake that the Virgin tramples represents the evil that she fights.
+The open hands of the Virgin Mary, from which rays burst forth, symbolize the graces poured out by the Virgin.
+The globe represents the world on which Mary pours her graces.
+The serpent that the Virgin crushes represents the evil she combats.
 The letter "M" and the intertwined cross signify the indissoluble relationship between Christ and his mother.
-The Sacred Heart of Jesus surrounded by a crown of thorns refers to Christ's passion, while the Sacred Heart of Mary pierced with a sword represents her acceptance of her son's sacrifice.
+The Sacred Heart of Jesus surrounded by a crown of thorns refers to the passion of Christ, while the Sacred Heart of Mary pierced by a sword represents her acceptance of her son's sacrifice.
 Finally, the twelve stars of the "Queen of Heaven" represent the twelve disciples of Jesus and the twelve tribes of Israel.

 The Virgin's instructions for praying with the Miraculous Medal

 The Miraculous Medal has specific characteristics that make it unique in the history of Christianity.
-In fact, as we have already seen, it was the Virgin herself who designed it!
-With design, it gives content, explaining the explicit and implicit messages embedded in each side of the coin.
-The Virgin then gives instructions for using the medal and its purpose: “those who wear it with confidence” will receive “great graces”.
-The Virgin then gives instructions for the use of the medal and its purpose: “those who wear it with confidence” will receive “great graces”.
-Thus, according to the Virgin's message, "all those who wear it will benefit from special protection from the Mother of God."
+In fact, as we have already seen, it is the Virgin herself who designed it!
+With the design, she provides the content, explaining the explicit and implicit messages embedded in each side of the medal.
+The Virgin then gives the instructions for the use of the medal and its purpose: "those who wear it with confidence" will receive "great graces."
+Thus, according to the Virgin's message, "all those who wear it will benefit from a special protection from the Mother of God."

 The miracles of the medal

-The very name “Miraculous Medal” does not come from the Virgin.
-In 1834, two years after the first distribution of the medal, it was the Parisians themselves who described it as miraculous.
+The very name "Miraculous Medal" does not come from the Virgin.
+In 1834, two years after the first distribution of the medal, it was the Parisians themselves who referred to it as miraculous.
 The name stuck, even becoming a proper noun.
 One of the miracles recognized by the Church was the conversion of a Jewish banker, Alphonse Ratisbonne, in 1842.
-He then joined the Jesuit order.
+He then joined the Society of Jesus.

-One of the most popular Parisian sites for tourists
+One of the most popular Parisian sites among tourists

-The chapel on rue du Bac, in Paris, in the 7th arrondissement, still belonging to the congregation of the Daughters of Charity, has become an essential place of pilgrimage and Marian devotion.
-It is one of the top ten most visited cultural sites in Paris.* Each year, an average of two million visitors pass in front of the body of Saint Catherine Labouré, at the foot of the altar above which Mary appeared to her.
-Even today, many stories relate graces obtained by the miraculous medal.
+The chapel on Rue du Bac, in Paris, in the 7th arrondissement, still belonging to the congregation of the Daughters of Charity, has become an essential place of pilgrimage and Marian devotion.
+It is among the top ten most visited cultural sites in Paris.* Each year, an average of two million visitors pass by the body of Saint Catherine Labouré, at the foot of the altar above which Mary appeared to her.
+Even today, many stories recount the graces obtained through the miraculous medal.

 Older Post Newer Post